p-arrow/ctf/OverTheWire/Narnia.md

 }
 ```

-- From reading the sourcecode we learn that an empty env-variable EGG returns above shown statement
+- From reading the source code we learn that an empty env-variable EGG returns above shown statement
-- If we assign a value to EGG then these lines gets executed:
+- The code assigns a value to EGG and below lines gets executed:
     - `ret = getenv("EGG");`: getenv() reads from EGG and the value is assigned to variable "ret"
     - `ret();`: the function ret() is then called
 - The principle of function `getenv()`:
-    - Retrieve a C-string containing the value of the environment variable
+    - Retrieve C-string containing the value of the environment variable
     - If there is no variable, the function returns a null pointer
 - To assign a value to EGG we enter following code snippet: `export EGG=aaa`
 - What happens?